 5.2.1.
-General
+Comparability between EPDs from other Programmes

-Note that EPDs within the same product category but from different programmes may not be comparable.
+Note that Environmental Product Declarations (EPD) within the same product category but from different programmes may not be comparable.

 5.2.2.
 Life cycle stages omitted

 According to the reference PCR, the phase of electricity use has been omitted, since the use of electricity fulfils various functions in different contexts.